 Brave has been on a journey to automate and improve their browser build process for years.
 Developing incrementally, building and running unit and integration tests takes engineers hours and requires context switching, making the feedback cycle slow.
 On top of that, hardware differs across developers and local builds are non-reproducible or not suitable for QA.

-With EngFlow Remote Execution, Brave’s Linux and macOS Chromium builds are now distributed across hundreds of cores – instead of the 4 to 16 cores of a single local machine.
-The EngFlow remote execution cluster additionally allows sharing compiled objects between developers, reducing unnecessary, repetitive building.
-All builds are also hermetic and reproducible.
+With EngFlow Remote Execution, Brave’s Android, Linux, macOS, and Windows Chromium builds are now distributed across a large number of machines – instead of running everything on a single, local machine with sometimes as few as four cores.
+The EngFlow remote execution cluster executes builds for all platforms on a Linux-based backend consisting of hundreds of cores, cross-compiling when targeting different operating systems or architectures.
+This simplifies the infrastructure greatly while also saving thousands of dollars.
+Additionally, using remote execution allows sharing compiled objects between all developers, reducing unnecessary, repetitive building.
+Builds are also hermetic and reproducible.

 Offloading the builds from local developer machines to the remote execution cluster has also lessened the requirements for developer machine.
 This enables considerable savings for developer hardware purchases.